Sega Saturn Region Free BIOS

 The new chip is a tiny bit wider than the old, so make sure that the solder on the pads reach the end so that you get good contact on each leg you solder on next.
 If necessary, add a small amount to the pads, you don’t want lots on there though – I do this by holding the soldering iron on the pad, and then just quickly touching it with some solder, you can easily control how much gets added to the pad this way by lifting the solder away when ready.
 You can’t really see it too clearly in the following photo, but there is more solder there!

 Now it’s time to prepare your new chip, straighten out legs 1, 2, 43 and 44.

 Unfortunately I forgot to photograph that I added a tiny bit of solder to each leg.
-I place the chip upside down, had drop of solder on the iron down and touched each leg with the iron to transfer a small bit of solder to it.
+I place the chip upside down, then with a drop of solder on the iron down, I touched each leg with the iron to transfer a small bit of solder to it.
 You only want a tiny bit on there!

 Hold the chip in place and solder just one of the corner legs.
 Make sure that the chip is completely straight and that the rest of the legs line up, then heat up and solder into place the leg on the opposite corner.
 Now do the other 2 corners and the chip will hold itself securely in place ready for you to solder the remaining legs.

 The photo above shows that I’ve completed the first 5 legs.
 The red arrow is where I put my soldering iron to heat up the leg and the solder, I gently push it in the direction shown to push the leg down onto the pad properly.
 Work your way along, taking your time to do each leg.